-$^{^{2}\,}$ The control elements with an asterisk are discussed in more detail in this paper.
+$^{^2\,}$ The control elements with an asterisk are discussed in more detail in this paper.

-3 In this paper, valve position control (VPC) refers to cases where the input (independent variable) is controlled to a given setpoint ("ideal resting value") on a slow time scale.
-Thus, the term VPC is used for other inputs or actuators than valves, including pump power, compressor speed and flowrate.
+3 In this paper, Valve Position Control (VPC) refers to cases where the input (independent variable) is controlled to a given setpoint ("ideal resting value") on a slow time scale.
+Thus, the term VPC is used for other inputs (actuator signals) than valve position, including pump power, compressor speed and flowrate, so a better term might have been Input Position Control.